tomjcleveland/howmuchlonger/README.md

 `timeLeft()` returns the number of years someone has left on this planet. `lifeObj` is the Javascript object that holds the actuarial data I'm using.

 ## Why I built it
 I'm trying to see what the fuss over React is about.
-Oh and remind everyone about their inescapable mortality.
+Oh and to remind everyone about their inescapable mortality.